JACoW-org/docs-IPAC/docs/InvitedOrals/SSinitialQA.md

 Use the pen icon to edit.

-The columns can be customized and filters applied:
+The columns can be customised and filters applied:

 ![](img/abstracts_list_customisation.png)